-- For Social Rented Accommodation - o Information from the latest Local Housing Market Assessment over the level and type of need identified within the relevant sub-area. - Should obtain information from the Council's Housing Register over the level and type of need identified in the area. - Information from any Local Survey undertaken within the area, (provided it is within a reasonable timescale to the date of the application) over the level and type of need identified in the area. - For Intermediate Accommodation - o Information from the latest Local Housing Market Assessment over the level and type of need identified within the relevant sub-area. - Information from the Tai Teg Register over the level and type of need identified within the relevant settlement / area (see Local Connection section below for the eligibility of these applications). - Information from any Local Survey undertaken within the area, (provided it is within a reasonable timescale to the date of the application) over the level and type of need identified in the area.
+- 8.3.1 Proving the Need for an Affordable Dwelling: - For Social Rented Accommodation - Information from the latest Local Housing Market Assessment over the level and type of need identified within the relevant sub-area. - Should obtain information from the Council's Housing Register over the level and type of need identified in the area. - Information from any Local Survey undertaken within the area, (provided the Survey was undertaken within 5 years to the date of the application) over the level and type of need identified in the area. - For Intermediate Accommodation - Information from the latest Local Housing Market Assessment over the level and type of need identified within the relevant sub-area.